AdobeDocs/campaign.en/help/v8/start/ims-migration.md

 ### Prerequisites{#ims-migration-prerequisites}

-Before intiating the migration, you must reach out to your Adobe representative so that Adobe technical teams can migrate your existing Operator groups and Named rights to Adobe Identity Management System (IMS).
+Before starting the migration process, you must reach out to your Adobe representative so that Adobe technical teams can migrate your existing Operator groups and Named rights to Adobe Identity Management System (IMS).

 ### Step 1 - Create a project in Adobe Developer Console{#ims-migration-step-1}